enkidevs/curriculum/lua/lua-core/tables-in-lua-i/arrays-in-lua-i.md

 An array is a collection of elements of ???

 - Any data type
-- Only arithithmetic and boolean data types
+- Only arithmetic and boolean data types
 - Only arithmetic data types
 - Only boolean data types